gheibia/graviton2-lambda/README.md

 # graviton2-lambda

-A simple Lambda function built with Java (Corretto 11) to be deployed twice: once using AWS's new Garviton CPU architecture and once, without.
+A simple Lambda function built with Java (Corretto 11) to be deployed twice: once using AWS's new Graviton CPU architecture and once, without.

 Each deployed function is behind a REST API method allowing us to test the performance and cost of each deployment.